top of page

 MBCT is an experiential group programme.
 During the live 8-week course you will be supported to develop the ‘muscle’ of mindfulness through guided mindfulness meditations, movement practices and group discussion all underpinned by CBT practices to facilitate personal growth and change.

-What to expect from an MBCT course
+What to Expect from an MBCT Course

 MBCT Dates 2023

-• Orientation session: Friday 31st March 11.30 – 13.30
+Course begins Friday 31st March 11.30 – 13.30

 About your teachers